 The Westminster Law and the Senses Series

-The series is dedicated to the study of law and the senses, aiming to reflect critically on how law deals with senses, how law senses, and how law makes sense.
+The series aims to reflect critically on how law deals with senses, how law senses, and how law makes sense.
 This involves thinking, discussing and questioning the sound of law, the tactile encounter with its forms, its bitter/sweet taste, its pungent smell, its perspectival gaze.

 What is the relationship of law to the senses?
 In a sense, law, the anaesthetic par excellence, is constantly engaged in numbing the senses into commonsense; manipulating, channelling and controlling the sensible; inserting properties and forbidding contacts; dissimulating violence, regulating sounds and defining taste.

-The Law and Senses gathers trans-disciplinary contributions which aim to critically investigate the sensing of law, the capacity for law to (make) sense, and the possibility for Law to sense differently.
-The series encompasses five issues, Taste, Smell, Hearing, Touch and Vision, followed by further issues on synaesthesia, sixth sense, sense and sensuality and so on.
+Law and Senses gathers trans-disciplinary contributions which aim to critically investigate the sensing of law, the capacity for law to (make) sense, and the possibility for Law to sense differently.